msi-ris/Tutorials/rnaseq_cmd.md

 The default locations of the output and working directories is in global scratch space.
-If you want to save any of the files from your analysis, be sure to copy them into your home space before monthly maintenance (first Wednesday of every month, except university holidays).
+If you want to save any of the files from your analysis, be sure to copy them into your group's home directory.
+MSI removes data from global scratch that is older than 30 days.
+If you leave data there, then it will not be available for long-term reference.

 </div>